krkn-chaos/krkn/docs/arcaflow_scenarios/memory_hog.md

 - **kubeconfig :** *string* the kubeconfig needed by the deployer to deploy the sysbench plugin in the target cluster **Note:** this parameter will be automatically filled by kraken if the `kubeconfig_path` property is correctly set
 - **node_selector :** *key-value map* the node label that will be used as `nodeSelector` by the pod to target a specific cluster node
-- **timeout :** *string* the number of seconds to wait before shutting down the benchmark after the defined run time.
-You can also specify the units of time in seconds, minutes, hours, days or years with the suffix s, m, h, d or y
+- **duration :** *string* stop  stress  test  after  N  seconds.
+One  can  also specify the units of time in seconds, minutes, hours, days or years with the suffix s, m, h, d or y.
-- **vm_bytes :** *string* N bytes per vm process.
+- **vm_bytes :** *string* N bytes per vm process or percentage of memory used (using the % symbol).
 The size can be expressed in units of Bytes, KBytes, MBytes and GBytes using the suffix b, k, m or g.
 - **vm_workers :** *int* Number of VM stressors to be run (0 means 1 stressor per CPU)